Kawai Michi: Study in the United States

 Upon her return to Hokusei Jogakko, Nitobe Inazō encouraged Kawai to travel to the United States to study.
-She first spent time in Tokyo studying with Tsuda Ume and was awarded a scholarship from an American committee which Tsuda had founded in Philadelphia.
+She first spent time in Tokyo studying with Tsuda Umeko and was awarded a scholarship from an American committee which Tsuda had founded in Philadelphia.
 Kawai moved to the United States at the age of 21 and enrolled in an American preparatory school.
 She entered Bryn Mawr College in Pennsylvania 1900, graduating in 1904.

 While in the United States, Kawai became involved with the Young Women’s Christian Association (YWCA) which worked to better women's lives through the promotion of social and economic change.
 In particular, she attended a YWCA Conference in New York State during the summer of 1902.
 There she met a Canadian woman named Caroline Macdonald, who would later be sent to Japan by the World's Committee of the YWCA in order to help establish a Japanese National YWCA Association.